Deferred Admission Policies

 - During the deferral period, students may not take any college courses.
 Enrollment in any college courses, even if not completed, will nullify the deferral and the student will forfeit the tuition deposit.
 If the student wishes to return to Westminster College after enrolling at another higher education institution, they will have to apply as a transfer student.

-- Upon planning to enroll, a new admissions application must be completed.
-It’s recommended this be submitted at least three months prior to the semester start date.
+- Upon planning to enroll, please contact the office of admissions to activate your account so you can move forward with registration.
+It’s recommended that you contact admissions at least three months prior to the semester start date.
 You will not need to pay a new tuition deposit or application fee; the tuition deposit you previously paid will be applied.

 - Admission to the Westminster Honors Program may be deferred on a case-by-case basis.